openvstorage/ovs-documentation/Troubleshooting/knownissues.md

 limitation of the vStorage Driver and the NFS implementation used by VMware.

-##### System time resets / ntp time adjustments
-The vStorage Driver might fail in case large time adjustments occur to the system time.
-It is advised to perform small changes all the time instead of doing a big time jump.

 #### Snapshots

 Open vStorage will automatically take a snapshot of each vDisks every 15